MethodOrMadness/GC-Mod-Guide/_pages/en_US/introToHomebrew.md

 ---
 {% include toc title="Table of Contents" %}
 ## First, what is homebrew?
-Homebrew is a general term that refers to code running on a device that wasnt designed to be user programable.
+Homebrew is a general term that refers to code running on a device that wasn't designed to be user programable.

 There is no single "homebrew" since it's a genre of software